urre/chrome-allabolag/README.md

 # Chrome Allabolag

-Chrome Extension for searching selected text in swedish price comparison service [allabolag.se](http://www.allabolag.se).
+Chrome Extension for searching selected text on [allabolag.se](http://www.allabolag.se).

 Allabolag.se is Sweden's most popular service for anyone interested in finding information such as company sales, annual results, industry, board and addresses.